tkoopman/Generic-Synthesis-Patcher/docs/Settings.md

 These can be single values or array of values.

->**<font color="red">-editorID</font>**: EditorID to exclude from matches.
+>**<font color="red">-EditorID</font>**: EditorID to exclude from matches.
 Can be a regular expression if starts and ends with /.
 Example "-editorID": "/.\*fur.\*/"

->**<font color="red">-formID</font>**: FormID to exclude from matches in above format.
+>**<font color="red">-FormID</font>**: FormID to exclude from matches in above format.

 >**<font color="red">Masters</font>**: List of mod names ("Skyrim.esm").
 Record must come from one of these master plugins to match.
 Good if you only using the **Type** basic filter to limit it to just type from the listed mod.

 >**<font color="red">OnlyIfDefault</font>**: False by default.
 If set to True will only apply action if the winning record's field value matches the original value set by the master record.
 Good for example if you want to forward one patches changes, but only if a later patch set the value back to the default, so protecting other winning patches.
+Checks are per field, meaning one action may fail to apply due to the field it updating not matching, but other action on the same record applies as it does match.
+NOTE: Just because multiple fields are listed on a single fill/forward action, they are all still processed separately.
+No need to split into different rules.

 # Advanced Filters